unibo-spe/spe-slides/content/09-containerization/_index.md

 ## Layers and caching (pt.
 2)

-When a `Dockerfile` is built, Docker checks whether the layer has already been built in the recent past
+When a `Dockerfile` is built, Docker checks whether the layer has already been built in the _recent past_

-If so, it reuses the cached layer, and skips the execution of the corresponding command
+If so, it reuses the __cached layer__, and skips the execution of the corresponding command

 ![](./layers-2.png)